cloudbearings/jresponder/README.md

 # Introduction

 JResponder is a relatively simple autoresponder email system.
 Meaning you hook it up to your website so people subscribe to your mailing list and they are automatically sent a series of emails at particularly chosen intervals.

+Samples showing how to rapidly integrate JResponder into your website (using JQuery to call simple JSON web services), a robust (or at least getting more robust as we go along here) sending engine, and a very simple database schema with support for a zero-configuration embedded database or MySQL (or other DBMS supported by Hibernate) provide a workable email autoresponder system that you can use as-is or customize as you see fit.

+A standalone download bundles this project with Apache Tomcat, to make a version that runs "out of the box".
+JResponder is also easy to customize if you're a Java developer.

 # Getting Started